 Q: I’m straight-edge/don’t drink/smoke.
 Will I be left out?

 A: Not at all.
 You’ll be offered all kinds of things out of goodwill and the spirit of sharing.
 If you say “no,” people will respect that and eventually remember.
-UCab is an alternative activity group that provides really fun things to do on weekend nights for people who don’t partake in the debauchery.
+There are often alternative activity groups that provide really fun things to do on weekend nights for people who don’t partake in the debauchery.
 For Fall 2020, the large scale debauchery will be put on hold so as not to spread covid-19.
 This means no parties that cannot properly accommodate fewer than 25 people social distantly.
 Sorry fam :(

 Q: What happens if I get sick?

 A: First of all, get rid of that mindset and change that question to “What happens when I get sick,” because it will happen.
 Hopefully it will be anything but coronavirus, which requires its own quarantine and reporting process which you will have to read about on the coronavirus moodle module.
 Most years, the most common illnesses that go around campus are the common cold, the flu, mono and the Norovirus (otherwise known as “The Gastro”).
 A few winters ago, there was practically a gastroenteritis epidemic, a.k.a. the two-day shit-and-vomit extravaganza.
 This mess happened again last winter, with almost half the school stuck in bed throwing up on themselves.

 Unfortunately, you’ll just have to tough it out, though if you’re really ill, it’s worth it to email your professors and usually they’ll grant you an extension or understand if you skip class (Really!
 They’re nice people!).
 Weshop sells an assortment of cold remedies, and if you go to health services, they’ll give you a little cold-care pack of ibuprofen and cough drops.
 It would also help to have your own thermometer, crackers, tea, and Gatorade.